pschanely/CrossHair/README.md

 **Optimize with Confidence.** Post-conditions can demonstrate the equivalence of optimized code to naive code:

 ![Image showing the equivalence of optimized an unoptimized code](doc/csv_first_column.png)

+## How to Write Contracts

+CrossHair largely follows the [PEP 316](https://www.python.org/dev/peps/pep-0316/) syntax for expressing "contracts."
+In short:
+- Place contracts inside the docstrings for functions.
+- Declare your post-conditions (what you expect to be true of the function's return value) with a comment line like this: `post: __return__ > 0`
+  - If you like, you can use a single underscore (`_`) as a short-hand for `__return__`.
+- Functions are checked if they have at least one post-condition line in their docstring.
+- Declare your pre-conditions (what you expect to be true of the function's inputs) with a comment line like this: `pre: x < y`
+- Delcare that your function mutates arguments with square brackets.
+  - When doing so, the old values of the arguments are available in a special object called `__old__`.
+Example: `post[x]: x > __old__.x`
+  - Comparison for the purposes of mutation checking is a "deep" comparison.
+  - Use empty square brackets to assert that the function does not mutate any argument.
+- Declare that your function can validly raise certain exceptions with a comment line like this: `raises: IndexError, ZeroDivisionError`
+- Declare class invariants in the docstring for a class like this: `inv: self.foo < self.bar`
+  - Class invariants apply additional pre- and post-conditions to each checked member function.
+Find examples in the [examples/](https://github.com/pschanely/CrossHair/tree/master/crosshair/examples) directory.

 ## Get Started